Cape Canaveral Launch Complex 11

+History

 Explosions

 Two on-pad explosions occurred on LC-11.
 The first was Missile 48D in April 1960, which suffered combustion instability and exploded on the pad.
 Although no specific cause for the combustion instability could be determined, the separate duct for the booster turbine exhaust had been removed from the Atlas pads at CCAS earlier in the year since it was considered unnecessary and complicated ground testing of the missiles.
 The failure occurred slightly under a month after Missile 51D had exploded on LC-13 due to combustion instability, and after these back-to-back failures, it was decided to put the exhaust duct back on the pads.
 Although there was no evidence indicating that the lack of the exhaust ducts caused the failures, program officials decided to play it safe, and in any case wanted the pads to conform with Atlas D silo configurations.

-The second explosion on LC-11 was when Missile 11F blew up one second after liftoff in April 1962 due to a turbopump failure.
+The second explosion on LC-11 was when Missile 11F blew up one second after liftoff in April 9, 1962 due to a turbopump failure.
 In both causes, pad damage was relatively light and LC-11 restored to use in two months.